opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

 # Steps

-## 0. Deploy Model on Sagemaker
+## 0. Deploy the model on Amazon Sagemaker
-Use this code to deploy model on Sagemaker.
+Use the following code to deploy the model on Amazon Sagemaker.
+You can find all supported instance type and price on [Amazon Sagemaker Pricing document](https://aws.amazon.com/sagemaker/pricing/).
+Suggest to use GPU for better performance.
 ```python
 import sagemaker
 import boto3